eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 ## Latest News

+## April 14, 2021 -- Eclipse GlassFish 6.1 Release Candidate

+GlassFish 6.1 release candidate is now available for download and trials.
+Further details and download links are available from the [GlassFish Download page](https://eclipse-ee4j.github.io/glassfish/download).

 ## December 31, 2020 -- Eclipse GlassFish 6 Stable Release

 We are pleased to announce the stable release of Eclipse GlassFish 6.0.
 This release provides implementations